allmaps/allmaps/packages/leaflet/README.md

 ### `WarpedMapLayer#getMapsCenter(mapIds, projectionOptions)`

-Get the center of the bounding box of the maps
+Get the center of the bounding box of all selected maps

 The result is returned in lon-lat `EPSG:4326` by default.